 Old Faithful Speaks is a 35 millimeter nitrate film created between 1933 and 1935 to promote Wyoming tourism.
 Yellowstone National Park was then (and is now) a world-renowned tourist attraction.
 The film features what may be the first audio recording of Old Faithful put on film.
 It also appears to be exceedingly rare, with only two much-shortened versions known to exist at two other archives.

 The American Heritage Center is committed to making audio-visual materials accessible to users of all kinds.
-Click here to view other digitized films from the AHC’s collections.
+Click here to view other digitized items from the AHC’s collections.